la2050/archive/_projects/2016/pssst-2017-artists-supporting-artists.md

 project_proposal_help: >-
   ["Money ","Volunteers","Advisors/board members","Community outreach
   ","Network/relationship support"]
+project_description: >-
+  PSSST will cultivate and amplify Los Angeles’ role as an international arts center by expanding our 2017 interdisciplinary programming that includes: LA Artist Residency, Inter/National Residency, Young Artist Fellowship, Community Conversations, Crit Club, exhibitions and performances, film screenings, lectures, and live music.
+Our 2017 programming, driven by the concept of artists supporting artists, will present 80 underrepresented artists at 50 events for more than 5000 audiences.
 project_impact: >-
   ["Arts establishments","Employment in the creative industries","Measures of cultural and global economic influence (“soft power”)","Minority- and